 March 2nd, 2022 - Eric Galburt, PhD, Associate Professor in Biochemistry and Molecular Biophysics, received a new five-year MIRA grant award from National Institute of General Medical Sciences for his research entitled "Molecular Mechanisms of Transcription Initiation and DNA Repair".
-Research in the Lohman Lab focuses on obtaining a molecular understanding of the mechanisms of protein-nucleic acid interactions involved in DNA metabolism, in particular, DNA motor proteins (helicases/translocases) and single stranded DNA binding proteins.
+Department of Biochemistry and Wolecular Biophysics Research in the Lohman Lab focuses on obtaining a molecular understanding of the mechanisms of protein-nucleic acid interactions involved in DNA metabolism, in particular, DNA motor proteins (helicases/translocases) and single stranded DNA binding proteins.
 Thermodynamic, kinetic, structural and single molecule approaches are used to probe these interactions at the molecular level.

-HAVING ISSUES AT WORK?
+See more research: biochem.wustl.edu/spotlight HAVING ISSUES AT WORK?
 WE'RE HERE TO HELP.